iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 * **SERVO_DSHOT_ESC = 0**

   * This disables DSHOT commands.
-DSHOT is a different hobby protocol, which we do not want running currently.
+DSHOT is a different hobby protocol,  and we don't want it trying to send any commands

 Reboot your flight controller to make sure the new parameters take effect.
 The important parameters and their proper values in the Mission Planner parameter list are shown in the figure below.